michaelnicholls/ux100/README.md

 Adding the parameter &source=CDS to the UI5 app will use the CDS service instead of the Gateway service

-Use /n/ui2/flpcat to create a new technical catalog, suggested name Z_TC_CALCULATOR.
+Use transaction /ui2/flpcat to create a new technical catalog, suggested name Z_TC_CALCULATOR.

 * semantic object: calculator
 * action: start